, ,

 These are the right questions.
 The fact that the team asked them out loud, at the same time, in the same channel, told me something I want to write down.

 I was able to answer most of those questions because I had done the work first.
-The policy was written down.
-The reasoning trace was visible in the daily log.
-The list of allowed actions was explicit.
-The kill switch was a single config flip.
+Agentic ai oversight was built in from the start: the policy was written down, the reasoning trace was visible in the daily log, the list of allowed actions was explicit, and the kill switch was a single config flip.

 If I had not done that work, the agent would have been turned off the same day the screenshot landed.
 Probably for good.
 And honestly, that would have been the right call.